PhFrilles/DKBase/README.md

 ## CURRENT FEATURES:

-Create a new database, Add records, Delete records, Selecting data
+Create a new database, Add records, Delete records, Select data, Update data

 ## SETTING UP
+Ensure that the correct file path is given at the top of the program.
 Before making any changes to a database, you must correctly setup a database.
 When setting up a database you can either setup to create a new database or setup to view or edit a database.